major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-If the Group Identifier (GID) of a local interactive user’s home directory is not the same as the primary GID of the user, this would allow unauthorized access to the user’s files, and users that share the same group may not be able to access files that they legitimately should.
+If the Group Identifier (GID) of a local interactive user\xe2\x80\x99s home directory is not the same as the primary GID of the user, this would allow unauthorized access to the user\xe2\x80\x99s files, and users that share the same group may not be able to access files that they legitimately should.

 Check
 ~~~~~